torrejonv/teranode/docs/architecture/architecture.md

 1. **Transaction Submission**: Transactions are submitted to the network via the Submission Service.
 UBSV nodes are subscribed to a IPv6 or alternative broadcast service, and transactions are expected to be received by all nodes.

 2. **Transaction Validation**: Transactions are validated by the TX Validation Service.
-This service checks each received transaction against the network's rules, ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).Once validated, the status of transactions are updated in the TX Status Store, indicating they have not been included in a block yet and are eligible for inclusion.
+This service checks each received transaction against the network's rules, ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).
+Once validated, the status of transactions are updated in the TX Meta Store, indicating they have not been included in a block yet and are eligible for inclusion.

 3. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
 "Subtrees" are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
-A subtree can contain up to 1M transaction.
-Once a subtree is created, it is broadcasted to all other nodes in the network.
+A subtree can contain up to 1M transactions.
+Once a subtree is created, it is broadcast to all other nodes in the network.
    * Note - nodes are expected to arrive to similar or equal subtree compositions.
 All nodes should have the same transactions in their subtrees, but the order of the transactions may differ.
-As they build their subtrees, nodes will broadcast them these subtrees to each other.
+As they build their subtrees, nodes will broadcast these subtrees to each other.

 4. **Subtree Validation**: The Block Validation Service validates the subtrees it receives.
 This involves checking the transactions within the subtree against the network's rules and ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).
-Once validated, the status of the subtree is updated, marking it as eligible for inclusion.
+Once validated, the status of the subtree is updated, marking it as eligible for inclusion in a block.
    * Note - If a subtree is not valid, it is discarded and not included in the block.
-If a subtree is valid, it is stored for later use in both block validation, and in block assembly to clean up transactions and prepare for the next block template.
+If a subtree is valid, it will be stored in the Subtree Store, and later used by both block validation and block assembly.